mehtaaashi05/mgt3745-hw1/PROBLEM.md

 - May be a symptom of another problem: What looked like my personal struggle to navigate might really be a symptom of the internship program being structured around staying in your assigned track, with no real infrastructure for anyone who realizes they want to explore a different path.
 *

 **Verdict: This problem leans wicked more than tame.
 A part of the problem such as finding a person's contact is tame and solvable.
 However, the larger task of figuring out the best way to position myself well for another position is a wicked problem.
-There is no correct path forward.
-This one required judgement, carried real risk, and does not resolve until I get a job offer. **
+There is no correct path forward.**

 ---